Alternate ACCESS Scores and Reports

 Types of Scores

-Scale Scores take item difficulty into account, so they can be used to examine groups of students, or student performances over time.
+Scale Scores take item difficulty into account so they can be used to examine groups of students, or student performances, over time.
+Scale scores on Alternate ACCESS range from 900-980.

 Proficiency Level Scores provide an interpretation of scale scores.
-Proficiency levels on Alternate ACCESS range from A1-P3, and are unique from other ACCESS assessments.
-A student who scores a P1 on the Alternate ACCESS is not necessarily at the entering level on the ACCESS for ELLs Online and Paper assessments.
+Alternate ACCESS proficiency level scores are whole numbers.
+Proficiency levels on Alternate ACCESS range from 1-5, and are unique from other ACCESS assessments.
+A student who scores a Proficiency Level 1 on Alternate ACCESS is not necessarily at the entering level on the ACCESS for ELLs Online and Paper assessments.

 Understanding Alternate ACCESS Scores

-The WIDA Alternate ACCESS Interpretive Guide for Score Reports is a comprehensive document explaining the types of scores reported by Alternate ACCESS for students in Grades 1-12.
+The WIDA Alternate ACCESS Interpretive Guide for Score Reports is a comprehensive document explaining the types of scores reported by Alternate ACCESS for students in grades K-12.

 Using Alternate ACCESS Scores